-Step 1: Participant Request for Reasonable Accommodation Due to Disability

-Upon a resident's request for a reasonable accommodation based on his or her disability, staff should immediately recommend that the participant complete the first two pages of the Authorization For Use Or Disclosure of Health Information form.
+Step 1: Participant Request for Reasonable Accommodation Due to Disability the Authorization For Use Or Disclosure of Health Information form.
 This form will provide the information needed to identify the resident, specify the requested accommodation, and authorize the individual's health care provider or other qualified professional to release information needed to properly verify the resident's disability and need for the accommodation he or she is requesting.